maldoinc/doctrine-filter/docs/getting-started.md

 $doctrineFilter = new DoctrineFilter($queryBuilder, $exposedFieldsReader, [new PresetFilterProvider()]);

-// Now that we have a DoctrineFilter instance we need to tell it what filtering actions to take
+// Now that we have a DoctrineFilter instance we need to tell it what filtering actions to take.
+$actions = ActionList::fromQueryString(
+    // This is the query string that will be parsed
+    queryString: $_SERVER['QUERY_STRING'],

-// and to look for sort actions under the orderBy key.
+    // The key under which to look for sorting actions
-$actions = ActionList::fromQueryString($_SERVER['QUERY_STRING'], 'orderBy');
+    orderByKey: 'orderBy',

+    // Should the field=value syntax be treated as an equality operation?
+    // Makes it equivalent to field[eq]=value.
+    simpleEquality: true
+);

 // Finally apply the actions retrieved from the current request to the query builder.
 $doctrineFilter->apply($actions);